Bagalur, Hosur

 Bagalur is a town in the Hosur taluk of Krishnagiri district, Tamil Nadu state, India.
 The nearest city is Hosur, which is located 10 km away.
 This village is 5 km from the state of Karnataka.

+In 2025, TamilNadu government converted Bagalur from Gram Panchayat to Nagar Panchayat.
+In February 2025, Bagalur also got a new sub-registrar office with jurisdiction over 67 villages.

 Education

 Bagalur is rich in educational institutions which includes 4 Government Schools and 7 Private educational institutions.